How to Achieve the CAMP Certification

 2. Demonstrate equivalent education and experience in compliance with the PEMAC "Prior Learning Assessment and Recognition" program.

 Congratulations!
-If you have completed the course requirements through Humber College it's time to apply to PEMAC for your CAMPTM Certification.
+If you have completed the course requirements through Humber College or Northern Lakes College, it's time to apply to PEMAC for your CAMPTM Certification.

-1) Order your transcripts from Humber College and save/scan them to .pdf format
+1) Order your transcripts (official or unofficial) from Humber College or Northern Lakes College and save/scan them to .pdf format

 2) Log in as a member and fill out the quick online application for PEMAC CAMP Certification and the associated certification fees.